 The only realistic way to conserve our forests is to apply sustainable forestry practices.

 Yet despite all that forests do for us, they continue to be sacrificed to unsustainable human consumption—at our own peril.
-We have already destroyed more than 80 percent of the world’s tropical forests, and those that remain cover just 30 percent of the Earth’s land area.
-That real estate is shrinking.
 Each year we lose 32 million acres (13 million hectares), 26 times the size of the Grand Canyon, or 60 acres per minute.
 To regenerate the resources we’re already consuming, we’d need 1½ Earths, yet our demand is still growing.
 No matter how you slice it, the math just doesn’t add up.
 Our current consumption levels cannot be sustained.

 As long as there are human beings on this planet, there will be a demand for wood, pulp, and other forest resources, and there will be businesses that endeavor to meet that demand.
 Furthermore, those people who live and work in forests will always need to feed their families and put a roof over their heads; the stark inequities in our global economy increase the economic desperation that fuels illegal logging and poaching.
 The only realistic way to conserve our forests is to apply sustainable forestry practices—a conservation-and-livelihoods approach that the Rainforest Alliance has led since the late 1980s, and one that’s already proven successful on nearly half a billion acres of land around the world.

 So What Does “Sustainable Forestry” Actually Mean?